-A first step in any statistical inference procedure, whether classical or Bayesian involves developing the likelihood.
+A first step in any statistical inference procedure, whether classical or Bayesian, involves developing the likelihood.
 The flexibility of the likelihood formulation drives the flexibility of the statistical inference procedure in terms of its applicability to different ALT scenarios.
 In this section, a likelihood model is developed that allows for a comprehensive representation of most ALT inference scenarios currently available to ALT practitioners, specifically, regular life testing, fixed-stress testing, and progressive step-stress testing.
-In addition, the likelihood model allows for profile step-stress testing and different ALT patterns for each test item as illustrated in Figure 1.
-Having such a flexible formulation of a likelihood model allows for the comparison of different ALT designs within a common modeling framework.
-In addition, allowing for such a flexibility will increase the model's ability ALT designs used by testing represent to practitioners.
+In addition, the likelihood model allows for profile step-stress testing.
+The likelihood is developed with greatest degree of flexibility, allowing for different patterns for each test item as illustrated in Fig. 1.